 Although there are fewer people to consider for an elopement, ideas may not work for involved vendors.
 Merissa loves the adventure and creativity that comes with elopements, but all photographers may not feel the same.

 When choosing a remote destination for weddings, guests may not want to hike to the top of a waterfall.
-People may be uncomfortable to travel in the climate of Covid-19.
+People may be uncomfortable traveling in the lingering climate of the pandemic.
 And crossing a river with even a small cake might be tough.
 Considering how all the details work together when planning an elopement is important.

 Related reading: "Is It Possible to Plan a Microwedding and Keep Everyone Happy?"